-Welcome to the Mona Campus Unit of the Institute for Gender and Development Studies (IGDS MU).
-We offer a Minor in Gender and Development Studies and the only BSc in Gender and Development in the Caribbean.
+At the IGDS Mona we offer a Minor in Gender and Development Studies and the only BSc in Gender and Development in the Caribbean.
 You can complete the BSc (Gender and Development) with a Minor (e.g. Psychology, Criminology, Law) or complete a Double Major (e.g. Gender and History).
 By choosing a Major, Minor or free elective course in Gender and Development Studies you have begun an exciting and highly relevant pathway to future employment.
+We offer internships to students interested in gaining hands-on skills in a variety of areas and keep you up to date on the available jobs and positions related to Gender and Development Studies.